Zupeuc/CLEMAPSensorData/README.md

 - main.py runs the app
 - mainwindow.py
-        Backend: Contains the main window labels and check boxes functions Interacts with the database
+        Backend: Contains the main window labels and check boxes functions.
+        Interacts with the database
 - graphs.py
         Deals with the plot of the graph and how it shows